ddgae2/network/ReadME.md

    ![Figure 2](https://github.com/davidhyongae2/network/blob/main/Figure2.png) <br>

-    The preprocessed data is split into features and target arrays (5 pt) The preprocessed data is split into training and testing datasets (5 pt) The numerical values have been standardized using the StandardScaler() module (5 pt)
+    The preprocessed data is split into features and target arrays The preprocessed data is split into training and testing datasets The numerical values have been standardized using the StandardScaler() module

    ![Figure 3](https://github.com/davidhyongae2/network/blob/main/Figure3.png) <br>